michaelklishin/langohr/README.md

 ## Usage

-Since these are very early days of the library, it is fair to say that it is *completely unusable* to anyone other than the author.
+Since these are veryearly days of the library, the API is not really fleshed out yet and it is likely to be *completely unusable* to anyone other than the author.